Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Conclusion

 \section{Conclusion}

-In this paper, we have proposed model-based/model-free PGMs for designing dynamic output feedback controllers for discrete-time partially observable systems, using the newly introduced IOH dynamics and the corresponding reachability-based lossless projection.
+In this paper, we have proposed model-based and model-free PGMs for designing dynamic output feedback controllers for discrete-time partially observable systems, using the newly introduced IOH dynamics and the corresponding reachability-based lossless projection.
 Unlike in SOF control \cite{fatkhullin2021optimizing,takakura2022structured,bu2019topological,bu2019lqr}, the global linear convergence of the PGMs is guaranteed with a high probability (which becomes one for the model-based PGM) when design parameters are appropriately chosen.
-Future work includes establishing a computable criteria from data for parameter selection.
-Another task is to apply the proposed single-episodic PGM to more realistic systems, such as power systems.
+Moreover, we have numerically demonstrated that the proposed algorithm can successfully learn nearly optimal dynamic output feedback controllers even when input-output data are contaminated by noise.
+Future work includes the analysis of this robust and global convergence for noisy cases and the development of a systematic method of finding initial stabilizing controllers from the data, and to apply the proposed method to a realistic systems such as power systems \cite{sadamoto2019dynamic}.

-\subsection{Proof of Lemma \ref{lem_VARX}}
+\section{Proof of Lemma \ref{lem_VARX}}